Josee, the Tiger and the Fish (2003 film)

-Josee, the Tiger and the Fish (ジョゼと虎と魚たち, Joze to Tora to Sakana-tachi) is a 2003 Japanese film directed by Isshin Inudo and based on Seiko Tanabe's short story of the same name.
+Josee, the Tiger and the Fish (ジョゼと虎と魚たち, Joze to Tora to Sakana-tachi) is a 2003 Japanese romantic drama film directed by Isshin Inudo and based on Seiko Tanabe's short story of the same name.

 Plot

 Tsuneo Suzukawa is a university student, enjoying an easy-going lifestyle and working part-time at a mah-jong parlour.
 While walking his boss' dog, he sees a pram rolling down a hill and collide with a traffic barrier.
 The owner of the pram, an elderly woman, asks him to check to see if her granddaughter is safe.
 Upon inspecting it, Tsuneo finds a young woman named Kumiko.
 She and her grandmother invite Tsuneo to their home.
 There, Kumiko's grandmother tells Tsuneo that she regularly takes her granddaughter out for early morning walks in the pram since Kumiko cannot walk due to a disability, a fact her grandmother conceals from their neighbors.
 Tsuneo, fascinated by Kumiko and her strong willed personality, begins to visit regularly and the two become friends.
 During one of his later visits, Tsuneo asks Kumiko what her name is, despite already knowing from their first encounter.
 She tells him her name is Josee, after a character from her favorite book, and he begins referring to her.

 At university, Tsuneo meets Kanae, a fellow student studying social care.
 Tsuneo asks her for advice on how to help Josee and her grandmother apply for welfare, and soon after the two start dating.
 After modifying the pram by attaching it to a skateboard, Tsuneo persuades Josee to sneak out while her grandmother is asleep and the two ride around the city.
 Upon their return, Josee's grandmother becomes angry at the risk they took and tells Tsuneo to leave.
 However, Tsuneo later manages to persuade her to apply for social welfare, allowing for their house to be renovated to make things easier for Josee.
 During the renovation, Josee finds out about Tsuneo and Kanae's relationship and becomes jealous.
 Josee's grandmother, wanting to protect Josee from heartbreak, tells Tsuneo to stop visiting once and for all.
 Tsuneo complies until a few days later, during the job interview he discovers that Josee's grandmother has died.
 He abruptly leaves the interview to go see Josee.
 The two have tea together, where Josee informs Tsuneo that she is coping fine on her own.
 Shortly after Tsuneo moves into the house, Josee encounters Kanae who accuses her of using her disability to manipulate Tsuneo.
 They have a brief altercation and Kanae walks away.